fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 ## Design Principle: By Default Works Across Assembly Boundaries

-In general F# developers will expect two contradictory things:
+In theory F# developers will expect two contradictory things:

 (a) **It Just Works across assembly boundaries**.
 That is, type identity for anonymous types will, by default, be assembly neutral.
 So ``{| X:int; Y: int |}`` in one assembly will be type equivalent to the same type when used in another assembly